First Aid Procedures

 - If a player or visitor wishes to treat themselves they must still fill in a form and note on the form they are treating themselves.

-Complete the form and send it to Michelle Fussell at .
+Complete the form, take a clear/focused photo of the form and send to Maggs Kyte at .

-Once a completed form is received Michelle will
+Once a completed form is received Maggs will

 - log the accident/injury,